Grand Army of the Republic

 The Grand Army of the Republic (GAR) was a fraternal organization composed of veterans of the Union Army (United States Army), Union Navy (U.S. Navy), and the Marines who served in the American Civil War.
-It was founded in 1866 in Decatur, Illinois, and grew to include hundreds of "posts" (local community units) across the North and West.
-It was dissolved in 1956 at the death of its last member.
+It was founded in 1866 in Decatur, Illinois, and grew to include thousands of "posts" (local community units) across the North and West.
+It was dissolved in 1956 at the death of its last member, Albert Woolson.

 According to Stuart McConnell:The Grand Army of the Republic, the largest of all Union Army veterans' organizations, was the most powerful single-issue political lobby of the late nineteenth century, securing massive pensions for veterans and helping to elect five postwar presidents from its own membership.
 To its members, it was also a secret fraternal order, a source of local charity, a provider of entertainment in small municipalities, and a patriotic organization.
-Linking men through their experience of the war, the G.A.R. became among the first organized advocacy groups in American politics, supporting voting rights for black veterans, promoting patriotic education, helping to make Memorial Day a national holiday, lobbying Congress to establish regular veterans' pensions, and supporting Republican political candidates.
+Linking men through their experience of the war, the GAR became among the first organized advocacy groups in American politics, supporting voting rights for black veterans, promoting patriotic education, helping to make Memorial Day a national holiday, lobbying Congress to establish regular veterans' pensions, and supporting Republican political candidates.
 Its peak membership, at 410,000, was in 1890, a high point of various Civil War commemorative and monument dedication ceremonies.